vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 They are needed in order to have a successfull build.

-Run the following command to build the image:
+Run the following command to build the image when you are in said directory:

 `docker build -t vsftpd.2.3.4 .`